-The COVID-19 pandemic is an unpredictable and immensely challenging phenomenon for SMEs that are vulnerable, even more so for the non-essential sector, which experienced substantial restrictions on business activities during the pandemic.
+The COVID-19 pandemic is an unpredictable and immensely challenging phenomenon for vulnerable SMEs and even more so for the non-essential sector, which experienced substantial restrictions on business activities during the pandemic.
 Phenomenological studies are needed to investigate the experiences of SME business actors, their maneuvers, and the fundamental changes they experience.
-This research collects data in the mid of 2022 and draws lessons from the surviving SMEs.
+This study collects data from the mid of 2022 and draws lessons from the surviving SMEs.
 A qualitative study, followed by a survey, provided more comprehensive findings.

-From the results of these two approaches, this study found that SMEs in Indonesia try to exploit their capabilities and the resources they have to obtain cash flow that allows them to continue to pay for their employees.
+From these two approaches, this study found that SMEs in Indonesia exploit their capabilities and resources to obtain cash flow that allows them to continue to pay for their employees.
 This finding aligns with several previous studies that argue that internal capabilities would significantly affect defensive actions during a crisis (Huynh, 2022).
-Resource exploitation gives birth to SMEs' ability to innovate, not just within the mainstream, but beyond the current mindset, such as by adding new businesses.
-In line with this, Christensen et al. (1998) argued that companies that venture into new markets through innovation are more successful than those that merely depend on their existing markets.
-Batik SMEs that expand their target segments will survive better during the pandemic, such as entering the youth market or career women working from home through their newest creations.
-Several SMEs sold food or produced PPE (personal protective equipment) during the pandemic to maximize the utilization of their facilities and employees, and then acquired new profitable and sustainable businesses.
+Resource exploitation gives birth to SMEs' ability to innovate, not just within the mainstream but beyond the current mindset, such as by adding new businesses.
+In line with this, Christensen et al. (1998) argued that companies that venture into new markets through innovation are more successful than those that depend merely on their existing markets.
+Batik SMEs that expand their target segments, such as the youth market or career women working from home through the newest creations, will survive better during the pandemic.
+Several SMEs sold food or produced personal protective equipment (PPE) during the pandemic to maximize the utilization of their facilities and employees to acquire new profitable and sustainable businesses.
+In this case, employees could engage in innovation initiatives by utilizing their knowledge, skills, and commitment (Rubel et al., 2023).

-Resource-based theory emphasizes the unique, valuable, and irreplaceable resources and capabilities to win long-term competition (Barney, 1991; Barney et al., 2011).
+The resource-based theory emphasizes the unique, valuable, and irreplaceable resources and capabilities to win a long-term competition (Barney, 1991; Barney et al., 2011).
 However, in times of crisis, SMEs do not face competition because the existing business is at a halt (consumers do not need it).
 Nevertheless, RBT helps explain how SMEs that identify, analyze, and exploit their existing capabilities and resources become more innovative and ultimately survive.

-This study empirically shows that there are fundamental differences between SMEs who also exploit the networks they have and receive government aid.
-Both (partnership and assistance) do not directly improve innovation but increase the capacity of SMEs to utilize resources in creating new products/services.
-In this case, the ability of SMEs to gain external knowledge and assimilate it into the company is essential.
+This study empirically shows fundamental differences between SMEs that exploit their networks and those that receive government aid.
+Both (partnership and assistance) do not directly improve innovation but increase the capacity of SMEs to utilize resources to create new products/services.
+In this case, the ability of SMEs to gain external knowledge and assimilate it into a company is essential.
+Thus, the absorptive capacity theory does play a role in explaining the impact of absorbing new information or skills from external parties and increasing innovation in SMEs.
+The company's ability to assimilate various new and valuable information increases the company's innovation power (Cohen and Levinthal, 1990; Miroshnychenko et al., 2021).